sandesvitor/stone_elixir_project/README.md

 ]
 ```

-As stated by the command of the challenge, this projects uses integers numbers for the *unitPrice* value, representing the unit scale for monetary currency by *brazilian cents*, or *centavos*, being 100 *centavos* equals to 1 *real* (R$1,00), avoiding the use of float numbers.
+As stated by the command of the challenge, this project uses integer numbers for the *unitPrice* value.
+The used currency is the Brazilian cents, or *centavos*, 100 *centavos* being equal to 1 Real (R$1,00), thus avoiding the use of float numbers.

-### **2. custumers**:
+### **2. customers**:

-A list of strings representing all the custumers emails (one custumer is represented by their single email).
+A list of strings representing all the customer emails (one custumer is represented by their single email).

 ```elixir
 [